 using DevExpress.ExpressApp.Security; // ...
 MyDetailsController.CanGenerateMyDetailsNavigationItem = false;

 In a Windows Forms application project, add this code to the Main method located in Program.cs (Program.vb) file, before invoking the WinApplication.Start method.
-In an ASP.NET application project, add this code to the Session_Start method located in Global.asax.cs (Global.asax.vb) file, before invoking the WebApplication.Start method.
+In an ASP.NET Web Forms application project, add this code to the Session_Start method located in Global.asax.cs (Global.asax.vb) file, before invoking the WebApplication.Start method.

 The MyDetails Action is exposed via the MyDetailsController.MyDetailsAction property.

 In the legacy Security System, users can modify themselves, even if the Write access to the User object is denied, by default.
 Additionally, users can use the MyDetails Navigation Item and Action, when they have no Navigate access to the User object.
-To change this behavior, you can set the ObjectAccessComparer.AllowModifyCurrentUserObject and ObjectAccessComparer.AllowNavigateToCurrentUserObject properties to false in the Main method of the Windows Forms application or in the Session_Start method of the ASP.NET application.
+To change this behavior, you can set the ObjectAccessComparer.AllowModifyCurrentUserObject and ObjectAccessComparer.AllowNavigateToCurrentUserObject properties to false in the Main method of the Windows Forms application or in the Session_Start method of the ASP.NET Web Forms application.
 These settings have no effect in the Security System.
 The required permissions are granted or omitted explicitly (see Client-Side Security (2-Tier Architecture)).

 ObjectAccessComparer currentComparer = (ObjectAccessComparer)ObjectAccessComparerBase.CurrentComparer; // Prohibit changing the current user's properties in My Details Detail View // for users who have no "Write" permission to User object: currentComparer.AllowModifyCurrentUserObject = false; // Hide the My Details Navigation Item and Action // for users who have no "Navigate" permission to User object: currentComparer.AllowNavigateToCurrentUserObject= false;